nemo794/nisarqa/README.md

 nisarqa dumpconfig -h
 ```

 Warning: Please install via `pip` and with the `--no-deps` flag.
 Installing
-via the traditional `python setup.py install` or without the `--no-deps` flag
+without the `--no-deps` flag fails due to the `isce3` dependency in
-method fails due to the `isce3` dependency in `setup.py`.
+`requirements.txt`, which is used by `pyproject.toml` during installation.
-Otherwise, the `isce3` dependency would need to be removed from `setup.py`,
+Otherwise, `isce3` would need to be removed from `requirements.txt`,
 causing that dependency to be undocumented there.

 ## Running the QA Code